Pantheon ad Lucem: Production details

 The runway show was staged on 5 March 2004 at the Grande halle de la Villette in Paris.
 It was the final show of the day.
 Although scheduled for 8:30 p.m., it did not start until 10.
 PPR president Francois-Henri Pinault and chairman Serge Weinberg, as well as departing Gucci CEO Domenico De Sole were in attendance.
 Other guests included designer Diane von Furstenberg, McQueen's friends Isabella Blow and Kate Moss, musician Grace Jones, and McQueen's mother.

 The runway was a plain white circle, illuminated from below; author Andrew Wilson described it as an "alien landing pad".
 Models entered through a backlit door at the rear of the stage, suggesting the open door of an alien spaceship.
 The rings of ceiling lights, as well as pillars of light circling the stage in the finale, evoked the Roman Colosseum in the abstract.
 Author Judith Watt saw the lights as representing "the base of a hovering starship".
-Joseph Bennett, who had designed all of McQueen's runways since No. 13 (Spring/Summer 1999), returned to handle set design.
+Joseph Bennett returned to handle set design.

 The soundtrack was primarily electropop but incorporated tracks from science fiction films and television shows.
 The themes from Close Encounters of the Third Kind and Doctor Who appeared, as did a sample from the initial fanfare of the Richard Strauss composition Also sprach Zarathustra, used in Stanley Kubrick's 1968 film 2001: A Space Odyssey.
 The 1980 Kate Bush song "Babooshka" was also used.

 Let's say it's a little bit Queen Elizabeth the First meets War Of The Worlds [...]
 They are beautiful aliens [...]
 A little demented maybe, but beautiful.